-The roar of the upper waterfall can be heard when entering Englishman River Falls Provincial Park.
-This beautiful Vancouver Island park, features an abundance of nature to give you a healthy dose of forest bathing while exploring the easy hiking trails on your way to view two tumbling waterfalls.
+When entering Englishman River Falls Provincial Park, the roar of the upper waterfall can be heard.
+This beautiful Vancouver Island park features an abundance of nature, giving you a healthy dose of forest bathing while exploring the easy hiking trails on your way to view two tumbling waterfalls.

 This stunning park should not be missed while visiting nearby Port Alberni, Nanaimo, Parksville or Qualicum Beach area.